oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     3. Validate the Issuer of the SD-JWT and that the signing key belongs to this Issuer.
     4. Check that the SD-JWT is valid using `nbf`, `iat`, and `exp` claims, if provided in the SD-JWT, and not selectively disclosed.
     5. Check that the `_sd_alg` claim value is understood and the hash algorithm is deemed secure.
- 4. Process the Disclosures and `_sd` keys in the SD-JWT as follows:
+ 4. Process the Disclosures and embedded digests in the SD-JWT as follows:
     1. For each Disclosure provided:
        1. Calculate the digest over the base64url-encoded string as described in (#hashing_disclosures).
-    2. Find all `_sd` keys in the SD-JWT payload.
-For each such key perform the following steps (*):
-       1. If the key does not refer to an array, the Verifier MUST reject the Presentation.
-       2. Otherwise, process each entry in the `_sd` array as follows:
+    2. (*) Identify all embedded digests in the SD-JWT as follows:
+       1. Find all objects having an `_sd` key that refers to an array.
+       2. Find all array elements that are objects with one key, that key being `...` and referring to a string.
+    3. (**) For each embedded digest:
        1. Compare the value with the digests calculated previously and find the matching Disclosure.
 If no such Disclosure can be found, the digest MUST be ignored.
+       2. If the digest was found in an object's `_sd` key:
-          2. If the Disclosure is not a JSON-encoded array of three elements, the Verifier MUST reject the Presentation.
+          1. If the Disclosure is not a JSON-encoded array of three elements, the Verifier MUST reject the Presentation.
-          3. Insert, at the level of the `_sd` key, a new claim using the claim name and claim value from the Disclosure.
+          2. Insert, at the level of the `_sd` key, a new claim using the claim name and claim value from the Disclosure.
-          4. If the claim name already exists at the same level, the Verifier MUST reject the Presentation.
+          3. If the claim name already exists at the same level, the Verifier MUST reject the Presentation.
+          4. Recursively process the value using the steps described in (*) and (**).
+       3. If the digest was found in an array element:
+          1. If the Disclosure is not a JSON-encoded array of two elements, the Verifier MUST reject the Presentation.
+          2. Replace the array element with the claim value from the Disclosure.
-          5. If the decoded value contains an `_sd` key in an object, recursively process the key using the steps described in (*).
+          3. Recursively process the value using the steps described in (*) and (**).
-    3. If any digests were found more than once in the previous step, the Verifier MUST reject the Presentation.
+    4. If any digests were found more than once in the previous step, the Verifier MUST reject the Presentation.
+    5. Remove all array elements for which the digest was not found in the previous step.
-    4. Remove all `_sd` keys from the SD-JWT payload.
+    6. Remove all `_sd` keys from the SD-JWT payload.
-    5. Remove the claim `_sd_alg` from the SD-JWT payload.
+    7. Remove the claim `_sd_alg` from the SD-JWT payload.
  5. If Holder Binding is required:
     1. If Holder Binding is provided by means not defined in this specification, verify the Holder Binding according to the method used.
     2. Otherwise, verify the Holder Binding JWT as follows: